helium/HIP/0094-response-time-windows-for-witness-rewarding.md

 Helium network development can be associated to a genetic algorithm growing from an already covered place.
 These Hotspots also making the link with hotspots out of the city and suburb.
 They are offering a chance, with their beacon, to isolated hotspots out of the city to participate with PoC.

 These hotspots do not get benefit of the fastest Internet connection as their fiber connectivity will pass through the city center to reach the main Internet highways.
-For most of them the fiber connectivity will not be available and they are going to rely on xDSL connectivity before reaching the ISPs fiber Internet backhall.
+For most of them the fiber connectivity will not be available, and they are going to rely on xDSL connectivity before reaching the ISPs fiber Internet backhaul.

 As these hotspots are participating in PoC with the city center hotspots without getting benefit of the fastest Internet connection, then the chance is they have never been or rarely selected for witness rewards.